 A second challenge is the limited number of tide gauges with GPS ties (Woodworth et al., 2017).
 We have identified 302 such gauges in this project, in comparison to 1007 datum-controlled records, which overlap the satellite altimetry era (1993 onwards).
 The vertical velocity of the GNSS station used was known for only 141 of these 302 tide gauges (47%), the epoch of the height for only 160 (53%).
 Thus, for a significant number of the selected tide gauges, it was not possible to propagate the height at the chosen epoch 2005.5.
 Actually, 90% of the 400 coastal (closer than 20 km) ULR6 vertical velocities being in absolute value below 3.5 mm/year, it can be assumed that the maximum error of an ellipsoidal height at an unknown epoch with an unknown velocity is around 4 cm if we consider that this unknown epoch is between 1995.0 and 2017.0 (and so distant to a maximum period of 11.5 years from the chosen period 2005.5).
 Even without additional data, the present investigations have highlighted a number of ways in which immediate progress can be made based on observations, which are currently available or will become available in the next few years.

-The accuracy of the tide gauge position can also have an impact on the MDT value through the geoid value extraction.
-The positions used in this study were taken from the PSMSL and SONEL databanks that strives to position the tide gauges as well as possible.
-To figure out the impact of possible remaining errors in the positions of the tide gauges used, a geoid slope map has been computed over a global 40 km wide coastal strip from the EGM2008 model (Pavlis et al., 2012).
+The accuracy of the tide gauge location can also have an impact on the MDT value through the geoid value extraction.
+The locations used in this study were taken from the PSMSL and SONEL databanks which strives to locate the tide gauges as accurate as possible.
+To estimate the impact of possible remaining errors in the locations of the tide gauges used, a geoid slope map has been computed over a global 40 km wide coastal strip from the EGM2008 model (Pavlis et al., 2012).
 The histogram on Figure 14 shows a median equal to 0.014 m/km.